MileHacker Logo

 • Festa Junina (June Festivals): These country-style festivals are a major cultural event across Brazil, celebrated throughout June.

-• Local communities in Mauá will host their own versions, featuring traditional food, music (forró), square dancing (quadrilha), and festive decorations.
-This has a fantastic opportunity for cultural immersion.
+• Local communities in Mauá will host their own versions, featuring traditional food, music (forró), square dancing (quadrilha), and merry decorations.
+This has an amazing opportunity for cultural immersion.

 • If you are interested in experiencing Carnival, plan your trip to coincide with São Paulo's events and take the CPTM into the city.